-

 (Not video related, but) the checkbox next to tracks was removed from "iTunes DJ" in itunes 10.
 I can change the number of stars on a song from there, but I can't uncheck it!
 The only way is to bring up the context menu; "Show in playlist Music"; and then uncheck it there.

-DNA Lounge update, wherein you vote for us in Best of SF!
+DNA Lounge: Wherein you vote for us in Best of SF!

 Awesome, iTunes now ignores the "Stop Time" setting on music videos, too.